 The Toucan Vocabulary¶

-Find here our most used terms, words from the Toucan Toco’s world.
+Find here our most used terms, words from Toucan Toco’s world.

 Missing something?
 Let us know!

-You instance is like your library of application.
+Your instance is like your library of applications.
 It’s your own app-store.

 To access your instance, you should type in something like this in your browser: mycompanyname.toucantoco.com

-Your instance gathers all the small-apps of your organization.
-Depending to the status of your users, they might see them all, or only a few - you decide !
+Your instance gathers together all the small-apps of your organization.
+Depending on the status of your users, they might see them all, or only a few - you decide !